 Several groups have used the ELK Stack with NetFlow.
 Cisco has a guide for doing it, and there are several other articles online.
 People have built systems using the ELK Stack with other popular components, such as the Riemann distributed system monitoring and alerting tool.
 An alternative to logstash is fluentd.

 Influxdata‘s TICK Stack – Telegraf, Influxdb, Chronograf, and Kapacitor – is a set of Go-based open-source tools for capturing, monitoring, and analyzing/visualizing time-series metrics data.
-Telegraf collects performance metrics; InfluxDB is a time series database; Chronograf performs real-time visualization of InfluxDB data; and Kapacitor is a streaming/batch data-processing engine that can do monitoring and alerting of views of InfluxDB data.
+Telegraf collects performance metrics; InfluxDB is a time series database; Chronograf performs real-time visualization of InfluxDB data, and Kapacitor is a streaming/batch data-processing engine that can do monitoring and alerting of views of InfluxDB data.
 The TICK Stack has been used with network statistics from sFlow and SNMP.

 Another powerful tool, sometimes used with Influxdb is Grafana, an open-source package for time-series analytics and visualization.
 Grafana is analogous to Kibana, but where Kibana is log-message oriented, Grafana is metrics-oriented.

-Choosing a NetFlow Analyzer
+Choosing a NetFlow Analyzer or Collector

 The table below shows a summary of each of these options.